Akure: Sports

-For sporting events, Akure has a stadium with a capacity to sit 15,000 spectators.
+For sporting events, Akure has a stadium with a capacity to sit 16,000 spectators.
 A new state-of-the-art stadium is under construction on the northern flank of the city.
 The town is the home base of Nigeria Premier League team, the Sunshine Stars.
+Akure have indulged into so many sporting activities and has won so many.
+A new stadium is under construction In Akure.
+Sunshine Stars FC of Akure, on Sunday, defeated Lobi Stars of Makurdi on Match Day 15 to earn their first victory of the second stanza of Group B of the Nigeria Professional Football League, NPFL.